Search for

 17 April 1986 - El Al Israel Airlines

 An Irish woman named Anne Marie Murphy was preparing to board an El Al flight from London to Tel Aviv, Israel.
 The Boeing 747 was due to carry 375 passengers plus crew.
 Murphy was pregnant and had been sent on the flight by her Palestinian fiancé, Nezar Hindawi, ostensibly to meet Hindawi's parents and receive their blessing to marry.
 Hindawi also gave Murphy a bag that supposedly contained gifts for his parents.
 As security agents searched Murphy's luggage, they instead discovered 3.25 lb of semtex explosives and a timer triggering device hidden beneath a false bottom in the bag.
 Once told about the bomb, Murphy reportedly exclaimed, "the bastard tried to kill me!"
 Had the plot succeeded, the bomb would have detonated while the aircraft was flying over Austria.
-Nezar Hindawi was arrested the next day and claimed he had acted on behalf of Syrian intelligence officers who provided him money, the explosive device, and Syrian documentation that would allow him to escape the UK after the attack.
+Nezar Hindawi was arrested the next day.
+He claimed he had acted on behalf of Syrian intelligence officers who provided money, the explosive device, and Syrian documentation that would allow him to escape after the attack.
+Abu Nidal was later implicated for recommending Hindawi to the Syrians and providing the bomb.
 Hindawi was sentenced to 45 years in prison.

 3 May 1986 - Air Lanka Flight 512

 Air Lanka UL512 left London with stops in Zürich, Switzerland, and Dubai before reaching Colombo, Sri Lanka.
-The Lockheed L-1011 was parked at the terminal preparing to continue on to the Maldives Islands when an explosive concealed in an onboard cargo crate exploded.
-The blast ripped the plane in half killing 21 and injuring 41 of the 128 passengers and crew.
-The bomb was most likely planted by Tamil rebels to sabotage peace talks between the Tamils and the Sri Lankan government.
+The Lockheed L-1011, carrying 148 (128 passengers, 20 crew), was parked at the terminal preparing to continue on to the Maldives Islands when an explosive concealed in an onboard cargo crate exploded.
+The blast ripped the plane in half killing 21 and injuring 41 people.
+The bomb was most likely planted by Tamil rebels to sabotage peace talks with the Sri Lankan government.

 26 October 1986 - Thai Airways International Flight 620